 Due to the severity of the injury, the worker will lose time from work and will need additional rehabilitation support to return.

 Employees are expected to be prompt and regular in attendance.
-Employees who are unable to report to work on time because of circumstances beyond their control, including illness, are expected to notify the Director within a reasonable period of time on the morning of the absence.
+In the event of consistent lateness or absenteeism, the supervisor is expected to ascertain the reason and take steps to solve the problem.
+Continued excessive lateness or absenteeism will result in disciplinary action.
+Employees who are unable to report to work on time because of circumstances beyond their control, including illness, are expected to notify the Director within a reasonable period of time before the absence.
 When an employee is returning to work after an illness of over three working days, a medical note from a doctor may be required.
 An absence of a period of three consecutive days without contacting a supervisor may be considered justification for termination.